Vutivi/sa-crime-statistics/README.md

 # README

-SA crime stats app consumes the api https://data.code4sa.org/resource/fgg4-qjnk.json/ to get the crime statistics in South Africa and computes the data to represent it in a more interactive manner.
+SA crime stats app consumes the api https://data.code4sa.org/resource/fgg4-qjnk.json/[Not available anymore] to get the crime statistics in South Africa and computes the data to represent it in a more interactive manner.